 All of our decisions will be sent by e-mail by April 1st.

 Once you are admitted, you will be able to petition to add a major (in most cases, this is usually an additional Masters degree).

 The Department does not allow part-time graduate study for the M.S. or Ph.D. programs.
-All students are required to maintain a full-time load of 8-12 units.
+All M.S. and Ph.D. students are required to maintain a full-time load of 8-12 units.
 There are no evening or weekend courses.
-The M.Eng. and MAS-IC programs (starting Fall 2013) will allow part-time students.
-The University does, however, have an extension division with open admissions and classes offered at night and on weekends in locations throughout California.
-For more information about this please see the MAS-IC homepage.
+The M.Eng. and MAS-IC programs allow part-time students.
+The University Extension Program with open admissions and classes offered nights and weekends in locations throughout California.

 The Electrical Engineering and Computer Sciences Department offers online courses through the MAS-IC online degree program only.
-University Extension does offer some separate online courses.
-Please contact University Extension regarding correspondence courses and courses offered nights and weekends.
-Please be aware, however, that Extension units do not count toward a Berkeley degree.
+The University Extension Program does offer some online courses.
+Please note that Extension units do not count toward a Berkeley degree.

 International students who are seeking a Ph.D. are given the same financial considerations that domestic students are and should fill out the appropriate financial form on the online application.
-More information about international students can be found at http://internationaloffice.berkeley.edu.
+More information about international students can be found at the Berkeley International Office page.